Laura Ivory Bookmark has been added

 People person committed to the audit profession

 “I have always felt supported in my career, and I worked for a lot of really great managers and partners especially early on.
 I looked at what they were doing at the next level and thought that I would like to do that someday, and I look at the level above me now and think that looks good too.
-That is the thing about audit; there is a well-defined career path.” —Laura Ivory, Fort Worth, TX Senior Manager, Audit Deloitte & Touche LLP
+That is the thing about audit; there is a well-defined career path.” —Laura Ivory, Fort Worth, TX managing director, Audit & Assurance, Deloitte & Touche LLP

 A love of numbers and all things accounting